EC-Earth/ec-earth-4-tutorial/source/introduction.rst

 - corresponding ECE Dev Portal issue/wiki page (complementing information)

-This tutorial is based on `ScriptEngine
+This tutorial is based on and covers:

-<https://scriptengine.readthedocs.io>`_ for building |ece4| and making simple
-test runs, and instructions how to install ScriptEngine are therefore included.
+- the trunk version of |ece4|, including OpenIFS 43r3v1 and NEMO 4.0.1
+- the `ScriptEngine <https://scriptengine.readthedocs.io>`_ build and runtime environment
+- the OCP-Tool for automatic creation of coupling information
+- AMIP and GCM configurations

 .. note::

-    It is possible to manually prepare Makefiles, configurations and run scripts, thus building and running |ece4| without using ScriptEngine.
+    It is possible to prepare Makefiles, configurations and run scripts manually, thus building and running |ece4| without using ScriptEngine.
-    However, this is not the topic of this tutorial.
+    However, this is not covered in this tutorial.

 .. _a pull request: https://docs.github.com/en/github/collaborating-with-issues-and-pull-requests/proposing-changes-to-your-work-with-pull-requests